 - You will be required to present for an interview before being accepted.

 This is a full time course restricted to Medicine 4, University of Sydney students, in their Elective Term before the commencement of their Final Year.
 The course has been extended to 8 weeks duration and now complies fully with all of the requirements of the Elective Term

 Acceptance of applications to interview from eligible students is on a "first come first served" basis.
 The course has been conducted 2009-2015.
 The AWBD2016 Course will run from Tuesday 1st of December 2015 to Friday 5th of February 2016.
-The dissection schedule for the 34 dissection days of the course is attached for further reference below as a PDF document for printing [COMING SOON].
 Successful completion of the course now fulfills all the requirements for the elective term.
 There is no cost for this course.

 The Anatomy by Whole Body Dissection Course focuses on practical dissection skills for the development of topographical surgical anatomical knowledge.
 Students with aspirations to surgery and other procedural specialties have found this an invaluable elective and others have indicated that the course was also valuable for many other aspects of Medicine.